Provably Powerful Graph Neural Networks for Directed Multigraphs: Experimental Setup

 \section{Experimental Setup}

 \textbf{Base GNNs and Baselines.} GIN with edge features \citep{hu2019strategies} is used as the main GNN base model with our adaptations added on top.
 GAT \citep{velivckovic2017graph} and PNA \citep{velickovic2019deep} are also used as base models, and we refer to their adapted versions as Multi-GAT and Multi-PNA, respectively.
 All three are also considered baselines.
 Additionally, GIN with ego IDs can be considered an ID-GNN \citep{you2021identity} baseline, and GIN with port numbering can be considered a CPNGNN \citep{sato2019approximation_port_numbers} baseline.
-Since AML is posed as a transaction classification problem, we also include a baseline using edge updates (GIN+EU).
-The edge updates are based on \citet{battaglia2018relational_edgeupdates}.
-This approach is similar to replacing edges with nodes and running a GNN on said \emph{line graph}.
-This architecture recently achieved state-of-the-art results in self-supervised money laundering detection \citep{cardoso2022laundrograph}.
-We do not focus on including a more expansive range of GNN architectures as baselines, for the simple reason that without (the proposed) adaptations, they are not equipped to deal with directed multigraphs.
-As far as we are aware, there are no other GNNs that one could expect to achieve state-of-the-art results on directed multigraphs.
+Since AML is an edge classification problem, we also include a baseline using edge updates \citep{battaglia2018relational_edgeupdates}, denoted GIN+EU.
+This approach is similar to replacing edges with nodes and running a GNN on said \emph{line graph}, which recently achieved state-of-the-art (SOTA) results in self-supervised money laundering detection \citep{cardoso2022laundrograph}.
+We also include R-GCN \citep{schlichtkrull2018modelingRelGNN} as a baseline.
+We do not focus on including a more expansive range of GNN baselines, for the simple reason that without (the proposed) adaptations, they are not equipped to deal with directed multigraphs.
+However, some additional results with ``more expressive'' GNNs can be found \iftoggle{arxiv}{ in \cref{app:add_gnn_baselines}. }{ in the appendix. } As far as we are aware, there are no other GNNs that one could expect to achieve SOTA results on directed multigraphs.

-In addition, we include a baseline representing the parallel line of work in financial crime detection that uses pre-calculated graph-based features (GFs) and tree-based classifiers to classify nodes or edges individually.
-We train a LightGBM \citep{ke2017lightgbm} model on the individual edges (or nodes) using both the original raw features and additional GFs.
-This approach has produced state-of-the-art results in financial applications \citep{weber2019anti, lo2022inspection_bitcoin}.
-Details of the model and the graph-mining algorithms can be found in Appendix \ref{app:lightGBM}.
+We include a baseline representing the parallel line of work in financial crime detection that uses pre-calculated graph-based features (GFs) and tree-based classifiers to classify nodes or edges individually.
+We train XGBoost \citep{chen2016xgboost} and LightGBM \citep{ke2017lightgbm} models on the individual edges (or nodes) using the original raw features combined with additional graph-based features.
+This approach has produced SOTA results in financial applications \citep{weber2019anti, lo2022inspection_bitcoin}.

-Given the size of the AML and ETH datasets, we use neighborhood sampling \citep{hamilton2017inductive} for all GNN-based models in these experiments.
-Further details of the experimental setup for the different datasets can be found in Appendix \ref{app:exp_setup_details}.
+Given the size of the AML and ETH datasets, we use neighborhood sampling \citep{hamilton2017inductive} for all GNN-based models.
+Further details of the experimental setup for the different datasets can be found \iftoggle{arxiv}{ in \cref{app:exp_setup_details}. }{ in the appendix. }